T000bias/100-Days-of-Coding/README.md

-<h1> The next change that needs to be implemented is a navbar that goes to the specific day out of the 100 </h1>
+<h1> The next change that needs to be implemented is a navbar that goes to the specific day out of the 100; this should be a drop down box. </h1>
 <h1> for list, there should be icons next to the main websites and there should be links to the courses/books being completed </h1>

 <hr>